ByteScorpion/ByteScorpion/README.md

 ## 👋 About Me

 Hello!
-I'm Akram Saidani, a passionate Machine Learning Engineer and Data Analyst specializing in data science and AI.
+I'm Akram Saidani, a passionate Junior Data Scientist and Data Analyst specializing in data science and AI.
 My expertise lies in computer vision, natural language processing (NLP), and data analysis.
 With a strong background in statistics and data science, I enjoy solving complex problems and building innovative solutions.

 ---